-Trombone artist & clinician, music entrepreneur, and educator, Dr. Jose Leonardo Leon is one of the leading trombonists of our generation having garnered both the Global Music® Awards for compositions and his work as a performing artist for his album Journey, and a Musician Certificate for the 16th Annual Latin GRAMMY® Winning Album for Best Instrumental Album, Mamblue.
+Trombone artist & clinician, music entrepreneur, and educator, Dr. Jose Leonardo Leon is one of the leading trombonists of our generation having garnered both the Global Music Awards® Silver Medal and Latin GRAMMY® Winning Albums trombonist.
 Furthermore, Dr. Leon is a Warwick Music® Published Arranger and Composer.

 As one of South Florida’s most active and proficient trombonists possessing equal mastery on both bass and tenor trombones, Dr. Leon has worked with reputable professional music organizations such as the Florida Grand Opera, the Miami Symphony Orchestra, the Bilbao Symphony Orchestra (Spain), the Orquesta Filarmonica UNAM (Mexico City), the Jalisco Philharmonic (Mexico), and the New World Symphony (Miami).
 Dr. Leon has performed as a first-call trombonist for acclaimed artists such as Andrea Bocelli, The Manhattan Transfer, Wicked and Frozen super star Idina Menzel, Arturo Sandoval, Wycliffe Gordon, Bob Mintzer, Paquito D’ Rivera, Eddie Daniels, Dr. Ed Calle, David Foster, and the Kravis Center Pops Orchestra, just to name a few.

-In August 2018, Dr. Leon released his first album entitled, "Journey", utilizing his bass trombone as both a solo and chamber instrument, and the album was awarded the 2018 Global Music® Award Outstanding Achievement medal for Instrumentalist and Original Compositions by American (U.S.A.) and Latin American composers.
+In August 2018, Dr. Leon released his first album entitled, "Journey", utilizing his bass trombone as both a solo and chamber instrument, and the album was awarded the 2018 Global Music Awards® Outstanding Achievement medal for Instrumentalist and Original Compositions by American (U.S.A.) and Latin American composers.

-Some of Dr. Leon's international festivals and conference performances include residencies at the University of Arkansas in Fayetteville (AK), the University of Costa Rica School of the Arts (San Jose de Costa Rica), the Alabama Bandmasters Association Low Brass Day (Tuscaloosa County), the URUBRASS Summit in Montevideo (Uruguay), the International Trombone Festival in Valencia (Spain), the International Trombone Week at the Universities of Oaxaca and Aguascalientes on 2012 and 2013 (Mexico), the Jazz Education Network Conference, and the Carlos Chavez National Youth Orchestra’s Academic Week in Mexico.
+Some of Dr. Leon's international festivals and conference performances include the International Trombone Festival ITF 2021 University Faculty Showcase, residencies at the University of Arkansas in Fayetteville (AK), the University of Costa Rica School of the Arts (San Jose de Costa Rica), the Alabama Bandmasters Association Low Brass Day (Tuscaloosa County), the URUBRASS Summit in Montevideo (Uruguay), the International Trombone Festival in Valencia (Spain), the International Trombone Week at the Universities of Oaxaca and Aguascalientes on 2012 and 2013 (Mexico), the Jazz Education Network Conference, and the Carlos Chavez National Youth Orchestra’s Academic Week in Mexico.
 While residing in Venezuela, Dr. Leon’s performed with Simon Bolivar's Symphony Orchestras of Venezuela, also known known as “El Sistema”.

 This biography is to be produced without any changes, omissions or additions unless particularly authorized by the artist's management.
 Various bios can be downloaded on the CV/Press page.